skip to content

 The ‘Forum Informationsfreiheit’ (an Austrian civil society organization for the right to access information) observed with regard to the draft bill that the European Court of Human Rights held that the role of ‘watchdogs’ was not confined to journalists.
 NGOs, academic researchers, authors and bloggers were fulfilling the same role.[16]
 The Austrian ‘Rundfunk’ (ORF, Austrian Radio) suggested to change the proposed § 27 by deleting the continued application of Art.
 5. It elaborated on the basis of examples that pursuant to Art.
 5(1)(c) GDPR, personal data shall be ‘adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed (‘data minimisation’).’
 However, particularly the media would often produce data ‘on stock’ (‘auf Vorrat’) as such data might later on be used to produce a TV program.
 The material not initially used would usually be archived and used if needed at a later stage.
 It also explained that Art.
 5(1)(d), which provides that personal data shall be accurate and, where necessary, kept up to date, would be difficult to comply with.
 Referring to the allegations levied against former US President Trump, it maintained that if such allegations were later proven to be without basis, media outlets would need to systematically go through and destroy any data that is not accurate anymore.
 It deemed the reference to Arts.
 28, 29 and 32 GDPR similarly problematic.
 Such a detailed regulation would not allow for the necessary leeway to balance different interests on a case-by-case basis.
 It moreover advocated for an additional exemption from Chapter 6 of the proposed bill, which concerned the processing of images (‘Bildverarbeitung’).

 Section 9 of original GDPR implementation Act which was adopted on 31 July 2017 only provided an exemption for the journalistic activities by entities governed by the Media Act and made this subject to the same limitations and qualifications now set out in s.
 9(2).
 However, as result of amendments adopted on 14 May 2018 this exemption was applied to academic, artistic or literary expression (s.
 9(2)) and the exemption for journalistic activities by entities governed by the Media Act was made absolute (s.
 9(1)).
 However, on 14 December 2022 the Austrian Constitutional Court found this exemption to be unconstitutional, declared it void from 30 June 2024 and required the legislature to craft an appropriately balanced regime by this date.
+On 12 June 2024 the National Council adopted a complex serires of amending provisions which came into force on 1 July 2024.
+These are summarised above.

 Knowledge Facilitation Framework